5jotters/vRF-briefing/docs/LocalProcedures.md

 All participants will start up engines stick to each type of aircraft normal procedures.
 Normally will use this radio setting procedure for taxi, departure, GCI and also interflight COMMS:

-● TWR: Will set UHF #15 with NELLIS TWR Freq to use.
-Once in cockpit we set manual Freq 327.000 UHF/132.550 VHF for ATC control.
+● TWR: Once in cockpit we set Freq 327.000 UHF/132.550 VHF for ATC control according to CommCard.

 ● Interflight: VHF #X showing in CommCard and Mission Brief for each formation.

 All formations will request weather info and departure data on ATIS: 270.100 and tower freq 327.000 UHF/ 132.550 VHF.

 ### 2.  **TAXI**